Arthur K. Wheelock Jr.: Early life and education

-The son of Arthur, former president of Stanley Woolen Mill, and Ann Kneass, Wheelock grew up in Uxbridge and graduated from Phillips Exeter Academy in 1961.
+The son of Arthur, former president of Stanley Woolen Mill, and Ann Kneass.
 His father's side is descendant from Ralph Wheelock, attributed to be the forerunner of founding public education in the United States.
-Wheelock then received a Bachelor of Arts in art history from Williams College in 1965 and was part of the Delta Upsilon fraternity.
-He then went on to receive a Doctor of Philosophy from Harvard University in 1973.
-Wheelock's dissertation was titled "The Shifting Relationship of Perspective to Optics and its Manifestation in Paintings by Artists in Delft around 1650."
-In 2018, he received the honorary degree of Doctor of Arts from Dickinson University.
+Wheelock grew up in Uxbridge and graduated from Phillips Exeter Academy in 1961, and then received a Bachelor of Arts in art history from Williams College in 1965, where he was part of the Delta Upsilon fraternity.

+He then went on to receive a Doctor of Philosophy from Harvard University in 1973, with a dissertation titled "The Shifting Relationship of Perspective to Optics and its Manifestation in Paintings by Artists in Delft around 1650."

 Career

 Wheelock began his career in museums as a David E. Finley Fellow at the National Gallery of Art in 1973 and later was also named Research Curator, under director J. Carter Brown.
 He also commenced teaching at the University of Maryland, where he has held the post of Professor of Art History.

-Wheelock was appointed Curator of Dutch and Flemish Painting at the National Gallery two years later, which eventually led to his appointment as Curator of Northern Baroque Paintings.
-He has lectured widely on Dutch and Flemish art and has authored several publications on the subjects.
+Wheelock was appointed Curator of Dutch and Flemish Painting at the National Gallery of Art two years later, which eventually led to his appointment as Curator of Northern Baroque Paintings.
+He has lectured widely on Dutch and Flemish art and has authored several publications on the subjects, particularly concerning Johannes Vermeer, church painters, and those interested in optics.

+He curated one of the first exhibitions on the Dutch painter Judith Leyster, titled 'Judith Leyster: The First Woman to Become a Master Painter', which was on display at the National Gallery of Art from June 21-November 29, 2009.

+In 2018, he received the honorary degree of Doctor of Arts from Dickinson University.